 The UEE military also regularly utilizes Goss as a port of call for shore leave for their longer-duration frontier-facing fleets.
 Civilians would do well to avoid the nightclubs and other hotspots on Cassel when a UEE carrier group is in orbit!
 The servicemen visiting the planet in such instances have usually been in space for eight to twelve months without relief, and they eagerly come down to the surface looking for a good time.
 Local authorities are used to these visits and generally look the other way to much of the rowdiness.
 There is also a large military hospital complex on Goss III, the ultimate destination for warriors wounded in battle with the Vanduul.

-Goss A is a Main Sequence Dwarf-K star.
+Goss A is a K-type main sequence star.

-Goss B is a Main Sequence Dwarf-K star.
+Goss B is a K-type main sequence star.

 The abundant farmlands that cover most of this planet's massive mono-continent are used to exclusively feed the large population on neighboring planet, Cassel.